 For a vacuum that can handle more rugged tasks, such as cleaning up your workshop, the Vacmaster Wet/Dry Shop Vacuum is the way to go.
 It has a large, 12-gallon capacity and 5 peak HP.
 The vacuum is mounted on caster wheels, making it easy to tow around your home, and it’s equipped with a 7-foot hose made from durable polypropylene.
 It can be used to suck up water—and just about anything—and there’s a large port at the bottom of the unit that allows you to easily drain out liquids you’ve collected.

+"With both a suction and a blow setting, the wet-dry vacuum can be a life-saver in multiple scenarios, which is why they're often trusted in all sorts of places such as construction sites," notes Leanne Stapf, COO of The Cleaning Authority.
 This shop vac comes with a variety of attachments, including a utility nozzle, crevice tool, and concentrator nozzle, and can also be converted into a detachable blower that offers speeds up to 210 mph.
 There are storage ports on the casters and power head, allowing you to store all the accessories right on the base, and there’s even a noise diffuser that makes the vacuum quieter during operation.
 However, the vacuum only has a 12-foot power cord, so you might need to employ an extension cord if you don’t have an outlet nearby.

-Best Handheld: BLACK+DECKER Dustbuster AdvancedClean Cordless Wet/Dry Handheld Vacuum
+BLACK+DECKER Dustbuster AdvancedClean Cordless Wet/Dry Handheld Vacuum

 Easy to rinse in sink